pallavinishanth/Sunshine/README.md

 ### Installation

-To install the app on your device, there are three ways possible:
+To install the app on your device, there are three possible ways:

 1.)
 Download the .apk file from the build directory and copy it on to your Android device and Install it.